HIGH-INTENT SEARCH HUB

 5) How do you detect leaks in underground industrial piping systems?

 High-risk underground runs often use double containment with an interstitial space that can be monitored.
-Detection may be visual (sump/ports) or sensor-based depending on the system type and site requirements.
+Detection may be visual or sensor-based depending on system type and site requirements.

 • Define detection method and alarm logic before installation